History of KL Rahul in Timeline

 January 2023: Marriage to Athiya Shetty

-February 2023: Removed from Test Vice-Captaincy
+February 2023: Removed From Test Vice-Captaincy

-December 2023: Test Match Century Against South Africa
+December 2023: Test Century Against South Africa

-2023: World Cup 2023 Campaign
+2023: Selection for 2023 Cricket World Cup

 2023: Test Series Against England